Bekfastbek/TrendPup-Blockdag/frontend/README.md

 ## Running the Server

-Sniffle uses Next.js with nginx for HTTPS and WebSocket proxying:
+Trendpup uses Next.js with nginx for HTTPS and WebSocket proxying:

 1. **Start the Next.js server:**
    ```bash